-11.1 Compliance system
+11.1 Compliance system and training

-A registered firm must establish, maintain and apply policies and procedures that establish a system of controls and supervision sufficient to

-- (a) provide reasonable assurance that the firm and each individual acting on its behalf complies with securities legislation, and - (b) manage the risks associated with its business in accordance with prudent business practices.
+- A registered firm must establish, maintain and apply policies and procedures that establish a system of controls and supervision sufficient to - (a) provide reasonable assurance that the firm and each individual acting on its behalf complies with securities legislation, and - (b) manage the risks associated with its business in accordance with prudent business practices. - (2) A registered firm must provide training to its registered individuals on compliance with securities legislation including, without limitation, the obligations under sections 13.2, 13.2.1, 13.3, 13.4 and 13.4.1.